 Asset class Description Cash and cash equivalents Interest-bearing deposits with one or more registered banks (such as term deposits), short-term debt securities, floating rate notes.
-Fixed interest assets Debt securities issued by governments, corporations, local authorities or banks (called issuers).
+Fixed interest assets Debt securities issued by governments, supranationals, corporations, local authorities or banks (called issuers).
 The issuer generally pays a set (or fixed) interest rate for a set period of time.
 Cash and cash equivalents may also be included in fixed interest assets.
 Listed property assets Shares or units in listed property trusts or companies.
 Those trusts or companies own or invest directly in commercial property.
-Equities Investments that give the holder part-ownership of a company, corporation or similar entity, including units, shares, or other equity investments, such as some types of exchange traded futures.
+Equities Investments that give the holder part-ownership of a company, corporation or similar entity, including units, shares, or other equity investments, such as some types of exchange traded futures or exchange traded funds.
 These investments are generally listed on a stock exchange.
 Equities might sometimes be referred to as shares.
-Other (such as alternative assets) An asset that doesn't fit into our four main asset classes (cash and cash equivalents, fixed interest, listed property and equities).
-Alternative assets can include commodities, hedge funds, private equity and infrastructure.
+Other (listed infrastructure) Shares or units in listed infrastructure trusts or companies.
+Those trusts or companies own or invest directly in assets that communities and economies require to function, for example water, gas and electricity distribution assets, airports, toll-roads and telecommunication towers.
+These investments are generally listed on a stock exchange.
+Other (alternative assets) An asset that doesn't fit into our four main asset classes (cash and cash equivalents, fixed interest, listed property and equities) and is not listed infrastructure.
+Alternative assets may include commodities, hedge funds and private equity.